-It is important to note that transition age youth do not always relate to the idea of "recovery."
+It is important to note that transition age youth do not always relate to the idea of "recovery".
 The system and premise North Carolina embraces for children, youth and families is that of building resilience; some youth better identify with 'pre-covery.'
 To this end, the State has provided funding to North Carolina Families United (NCFU), the statewide family organization, to produce a training curriculum for families and service providers on how to implement system of care and how to choose service providers for families with SED and their families.
 With support from the block grant, NCFU has funded and trained Family Support Partners and specialists.
 NCFU works with NAMI in NC as well as community mental health associations and Family Support Network organizations in an effort to unify and strengthen work in this arena.
 Each of these entities along with other community and state organizations and agencies participate in the NC Collaborative for Children, Youth and Families, and statewide interagency forum for promoting the tenants and practices that further strengthen an effective System of Care in North Carolina.
 Partnerships with families and youth leaders and those in transition is vital to the success and sustainability of an SOC that promotes strengths and builds resilient children, youth and families, especially those living with or at risk for experience behavioral health challenges.

 In addition, the State has legislation requiring consumer and family participation at the state and local level.
 NC General Statute 122C-1701 State Consumer and Family Advisory Committee (SCFAC), enacted in 2006 requires consumer and family member participation at the state and local level.
 The SCFAC functions as a consumer advisory board to DMH/DD/SAS.
-A local Consumer and Family Advisory Committee (CFAC) is similarly required at each LME/MCO to review, comment on and monitor the implementation of the local business plan; identify service gaps and underserved populations; make recommendations regarding the service array and monitor the development of additional services;

-review and comment on the LME/MCO programs budget, participate in quality improvement measures and performance indicators; and submit to the State CFAC findings and recommendations regarding ways to improve the service delivery system.
+A local Consumer and Family Advisory Committee (CFAC) is similarly required at each LME-MCO to review, comment on and monitor the implementation of the local business plan; identify service gaps and underserved populations; make recommendations regarding the service array and monitor the development of additional services; review and comment on the LME-MCO programs budget, participate in quality improvement measures and performance indicators; and submit to the State CFAC findings and recommendations regarding ways to improve the service delivery system.

-The Substance Abuse Block Grant's Advisory Committee, comprised of members from the Substance Use Disorder Federation, which consists of providers, and individuals in and allies of recovery that assists in formulating the SABG plan, including determining targets for the block grant indicators.
-The Advisory Committee and the Federation also review State plans and provide advice and recommendations to the State on service delivery issues.
-Several of the Federation members also sit on the State Consumer and Family Advisory Committee (SCFAC) and the LME/MCO local Consumer and Family Advisory Committees (CFACs).
+The CMHS Block Grant has a legislatively-mandated MH Planning Council (half of which consist of consumer and family representatives) that assists in formulating the CMHS Block Grant plan, including determining targets for the block grant indicators.
+The Council also reviews State plans and provides advice and recommendations to the State on service delivery issues.
+Many of the Planning Council's consumer and family representatives also sit on the SCFAC and LME-MCO CFACs.